connorcarnes/aws-tf-dsc-demo/README.md

 The module introduced is named `core` and contains configuration for resources that don't change very often.
 Resources from modules introduced in subsequent steps rely on this module.

-You will need to create a file named `terraform.tfvars` in your `terraform directory to follow the steps below.
+You will need to create a file named `terraform.tfvars` in your `terraform` directory.

 You also need to create a key pair for your EC2 instances.
 See the README.md in they `keys` directory for instructions.